fairwaves/um-docs/markdown/FAQ.markdown

 ______

-**Q:** Will all calls be charged (inside/outside) ?
+**Q:** Will all calls be charged (inside/outside)?

 **A:** It depends on whether you want to bill local calls or not.
 _____

-**Q:** Wouldn't it get a network congestion cause providing free internal calls?
+**Q:** Wouldn't providing free internal calls cause network congestion?

-**A:** We're developing advanced options to avoid full network congestion in UmCORE server which will be available as part of the commercial agreement.
+**A:** We're developing advanced options to avoid full network congestion in the UmCORE server, which will be available as part of the commercial agreement.

 _____

 **Q:** Do you have another option of commercial billing for inside and outside calls?